Fujifilm GF 20-35mm f/4 R WR Review

 The Fujifilm GF 20-35mm f/4 R WR Is the GFX Wide-Angle Zoom Everyone Has Been Waiting For

-When I used Canon a number of years ago I had a Sigma 15-30mm, then Canon EF 17-40mm f/4L, Canon EF 16-35mm f/2.8L, and finally the EF 16-35mm f/4L IS.
+When I used Canon several years ago, I had a Sigma 15-30mm lens, followed by the Canon EF 17-40mm f/4L, then the Canon EF 16-35mm f/2.8L, and finally the EF 16-35mm f/4L IS.

 Introduction